JesseVent/crypto/cran-comments.md

 # Latest CRAN submission comments
 ### crypto minor release 1.1.2
 To resolve advice from CRAN around elegant handling of web service error messages I have introduced new wrapper function to handle error/warning messages and updated the references in the rest of the package to match.
+Also made scraper function more robust at handling the multiple tables now returned when retrieving coin history to resolve an error regarding which list index to use.

 ** Rhub results **
 ```